schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/faq.md

 Please RSVP by February 19th, so we can have an accurate headcount.

 ##### **Can I make pictures?**
 Yes!
 We would love for you to take photos and share them with us.
-Candid photos are our favorite, and after the wedding we'll send a link for everyone to add their photos to a shared online album.
+After the wedding we'll send a link for everyone to add their photos to a shared online album.
 However, please refrain from taking photos during the ceremony.
 Our photographer will take care of all of that!

 ##### **What's up with stores on Thursday?**